-In the UK, millions of sausages are eaten every day and in many ways–grilled, fried, baked, barbequed, in sauces, with gravy, mashed potatoes, or super-delicious Bangers and Mash, in a sandwich, on a breakfast... and on and on and on.
+In the UK, millions of sausages are eaten every day and in many ways–grilled, fried, baked, barbequed, in sauces, with gravy, mashed potatoes, or super-delicious bangers and mash, in a sandwich, on a breakfast, and so on.

 A good British sausage should be made with at least 70% high-quality meat, usually beef or pork or a mixture of both.
 The remaining content is seasoning and breadcrumbs.
 Across the UK, there are many regional varieties of sausages and these are just a few of the most easily found: